why the sinking of the Moskva is a blow to morale and to the Russian naval force

 However, Moscow does not report any attacks and says the ship sank as a result of a fire caused by the explosion of munitions that were on the vessel.

-The United States described the sinking of the ship as a “major blow” but could not confirm whether Ukrainian Neptune missiles were responsible.
+The United States described the ship’s sinking as a “major blow” but could not confirm whether Ukrainian Neptune missiles were responsible.

 At 12,490 tons, the Moskva is the largest Russian warship sunk in combat since World War II.